uzairsayyed-005/github-final-project/CODE_OF_CONDUCT.md

 # Code of Conduct

 ## Our Pledge
-We pledge to create a welcoming and respectful environment for everyone.
+We pledge to create a welcoming, inclusive, and respectful environment for everyone.

 ## Our Standards
 - Be respectful and inclusive
 - Accept constructive feedback
 - Focus on collaboration
+- Show empathy towards others

-## Unacceptable Behavior
+## Scope
-- Harassment or discrimination
-- Offensive comments
-- Personal attacks
+This Code of Conduct applies within all project spaces and in public spaces when representing the project.

 ## Enforcement
-Violations will be reviewed and appropriate action will be taken.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainers.

+## Enforcement Responsibilities
+Project maintainers are responsible for clarifying and enforcing our standards of acceptable behavior.

+## Enforcement Guidelines
+Maintainers will follow these guidelines in determining consequences:
+- Warning for minor violations
+- Temporary or permanent ban for severe violations

-## Contact
+## Attribution
-For issues, please contact the repository maintainer.
+This Code of Conduct is adapted from the Contributor Covenant, version 2.0.